 Root weevils can be one of several kinds.
 The most common in the garden is the black vine root weevil or the strawberry root weevil.
 The black vine weevil attacks shrubs and strawberry weevils attack strawberries.
 While these are the most common, they are far from the only kind.
 All plants in your home or garden are susceptible to weevil infestation.

 Larval root weevils will look like white grubs or worms and will be found in the soil.
-Adult weevils are beetle like insects that can be black, brown or grey.
+Adult weevils are beetle-like insects that can be black, brown, or gray.

 If root weevils are present in your garden or houseplants, there will be damage to both the roots and the leaves.
 The leaves of the plant will be irregular, as though someone has been taking bites out of the edges.
 This damage will appear in the night, as root weevils come out to feed at night.

 Controlling root weevil is possible.
 Organic root weevil control methods include purchasing parasitic nematodes or predatory beetles, which can be bought to hunt down the weevils.
 You can also hand pick the adults off the plant at night while they are eating.
 Weevils are also attracted to moisture, so a shallow pan of water can be set out at night and the weevils will climb into it and drown.

 Non-organic root weevil control methods are to spray the leaves of the plant with a pesticide and to thoroughly soak the soil with a liquid pesticide.
 Remember, when you do this, you may also be killing off beneficial insects and small animals as well.